-IMT has offered expert assistance to officials in six U.S. cities that are implementing building energy benchmarking (rating) and disclosure laws: Austin, Texas; Philadelphia; New York City; San Francisco; Seattle; and Washington, DC.
+IMT has offered expert assistance to officials in numerous U.S. cities that are implementing building energy benchmarking (rating) and transparency laws, including Austin, Texas; Philadelphia; New York City; San Francisco; Seattle; and Washington, DC.

-- IMT is one of the teaming members of the DC Sustainable Energy Utility (DC SEU), which helps District households, businesses, and institutions save energy and money through energy efficiency and renewable energy programs.
-IMT's Market Transformation efforts for the DC SEU are led by staffer John Andreoni.
+- IMT is one of the teaming members of the DC Sustainable Energy Utility (DCSEU), which helps District households, businesses, and institutions save energy and money through energy efficiency and renewable energy programs.
+IMT's Market Transformation efforts for the DC SEU are led by staffer Megan Houston.

 - IMT's executive director, Cliff Majersik, serves on DC's Green Building Advisory Council.

-- IMT advised on the crafting of the city's Clean and Affordable Energy Act (CAEA) in 2008.
+- IMT advised on the crafting of the District's Clean and Affordable Energy Act of 2008.